Get

 Seeing your dog habitually scratch themselves might make you suspect they have fleas and upon closer inspection, you might notice the small, dark parasites crawling in your dogs’ fur.
 It is quite common for dogs to get fleas, which is why many dog owners will regularly treat their dogs during the warmer months.

 However, fleas can still be a problem for dogs year-round.
 Regardless of how clean the environment is and how strict your dog’s hygiene routine is, they can still catch fleas, and this article will explain how.
+In short, dogs get fleas from other pets, wildlife, grasses, and even you!

 What Do Fleas Look Like?

-Fleas are sometimes confused with ticks on a dog, although both of these parasites have different appearances and behaviors.
+Fleas are sometimes confused with ticks on a dog, although these parasites have different appearances and behaviors.
 Fleas are small, adult fleas are only about 1/8th of an inch long.
-They are a dark reddish-brown colour and can move and jump with speed.
+They are a dark reddish-brown color and can move and jump with speed.
 The fleas backward-facing spines allow them to securely attach themselves to your dog’s fur, so even a normal bath and frequent brushing won’t get rid of them easily.

 Sometimes the fleas themselves won’t be obvious but you will see evidence of ‘flea dirt’ instead.
-Flea dirt is flea feces produced after fleas have had a blood meal from your dog and looks like little specks of brown dirt.
+Flea dirt is flea feces produced after fleas have had a blood meal from your dog and look like little specks of brown dirt.
 If you collect some of this dirt and place it on a moist white tissue it will stain the tissue red, which can help you tell the difference between flea dirt and ordinary dirt that your dog may have gotten on their fur.

 Furthermore, a dog who is constantly scratching at its skin because of fleas is putting itself at risk of developing skin infections from damaged skin.
 This makes it important to carefully inspect your dog’s fur if you notice them scratching more than usual or see specs moving around in their fur.